 B. No Retaliation

-Retaliation against any person who files a complaint of discrimination, participates in an investigation, or opposes a discriminatory employment or educational practice or policy is prohibited by PTC policy and federal and state law.
+Retaliation against any person who files a complaint of discrimination, participates in an investigation, or opposes a discriminatory employment or educational practice or policy is prohibited by UA-PTC policy and federal and state law.
 A person who believes retaliation has occurred should notify the Title IX Coordinator as soon as possible.

 C. False Reports